wilson0x4d/tornado-openapi/docs/quickstart.rst

         .staticFilesPath('./swagger-ui')\
         .commit()

 In the above example, ``FakeApi`` is a subclass of ``tornado.web.RequestHandler``.
-The path matches you configure for ``FakeApi`` are requried for OAS construction.
+The path matches you configure for ``FakeApi`` are required for OAS construction.
 There are more configuration options than are shown here, and there are decorators you can apply to your request handler classes and methods to augment OAS generation.

 Wait, where is ``swagger-ui`` ?!